rothfield/prime-quiz/README.md

 • Do not use the Prime class from stdlib (write your own code).
 • Write tests.
 Try to demonstrate TDD/BDD.

-When you’re done
-Put your code on GitHub or email us a zip/tarball.

-Thanks!

-1